 I fully agree with Barbara and Allan Pease when they say cultural differences are many, but the basic signals are the same everywhere.

 Sneering is a universal sign because it shows the teeth.
-The shoulder shrug as well as it raises the shoulder to protect the throat, shows the palms and raises the eyebrow, which is universal submissive greeting.
+The shoulder shrugs as well as it raises the shoulder to protect the throat, shows the palms, and raises the eyebrow, which is a universal submissive greeting.

 3 Rules for Accurate Reading

-Read in Clusters: never interpret a gesture in isolation of other gestures or the overall circumstance.
+- Read in Clusters: never interpret a gesture in isolation from other gestures or the overall circumstance.

 Kids are Easier to Read

-Kids have more muscle tone in their face and grown up have learned better to mask their lies and body language.
+Kids have more muscle tone in their faces and grown-up have learned better to mask their lies and body language.